freemarker/freemarker-tutorials/00-installing-java-and-maven/README.md

     (If you aren’t sure which version you need, download the x86 version.)

-2. Once the file has downloaded open it up and follow the installation instructions. (this will install both the JRE and the JDK):<br><br>
+2. Once the file has downloaded open it up and follow the installation instructions.
+(This will install both the JRE and the JDK):

     ![Step 1](images/windows/java01.png)

     ![Step 2](images/windows/java02.png)